-Popularity of induction cooktops has risen in the past few years due their quick-cooking capability and energy saving potential.
-Induction cooktops has potential to become the preferred high-tech cooking device in commercial kitchens and the home.
+The popularity of induction cooktops has risen in the past few years due to their quick-cooking capability and energy-saving potential.
+Induction cooktops have potential to become the preferred high-tech cooking device in commercial kitchens and at home.
 The technology uses magnets to generate heat in the cookware, without directly heating the stove top.

 Is Induction Cooking more Energy Efficient?

-Induction cooking uses a high frequency electromagnet that produces a magnetic field under a ceramic glass surface when the appliance is turned on.
+Induction cooking uses a high-frequency electromagnet that produces a magnetic field under a ceramic glass surface when the appliance is turned on.
 The heat is delivered into the pan that is placed on the cooktop while the ceramic glass surface remains cool.
 When placed over magnetic field ferromagnetic cookware heats up.
 The heat generated within the utensil cooks the food in it.
-Since energy is concentrated in the cookware, cooking is fast, safe and cost-effective.
+Since energy is concentrated on the cookware and transferred to the food, cooking is fast, safe and cost-effective.

 What are Main Advantages Induction Cooking?

-- Fast.
-Induction cooking cuts cooking times in half.
+- Fast heating: Induction cooking can cut cooking times in half.

 - The energy savings.
-Induction cooktops heat directly into the pot.
+Induction cooktops heat directly into the pot, which efficiently saves energy.

-- Design.
-Induction cooktops integrate perfectly in modern kitchen décor.
+- Design: Induction cooktops look sleek and beautiful and perfectly fit into modern kitchen décor.

-The instant heat control.
-When the control is set at a lower level, the pan immediately starts to cool down and slow the cooking process.
+- Instant heat control: When the control is set at a lower level, the pan immediately starts to cool down and slow the cooking process.

 - Induction cooking appliances are more expensive than other types.